geut/chan/README.md

 # chan

-Chan is a likeable CLI tool used for write and maintain a CHANGELOG empowering the user to use a coloquial/friendly style.
+Chan is a likeable CLI tool used for writing and maintaining a CHANGELOG empowering the user to use a coloquial/friendly style.
 See more here: http://keepachangelog.com/

 ____